Anurag-gg/AI-Age-Calculator/README.md

 # AI-Age-Calculator
-A program which can tell the users their age easily in just 69 lines of coding.
+A program which can easily tell a user's age in just 69 lines of coding.